Kibble-Zurek Scaling and Spatial Statistics in Quenched Binary Bose Superfluids: Supplementary Note 3: Universal spatial statistics and geometric centroids

 During condensate growth, defects form at the interfaces of merging protodomains with a finite probability.
-The number of such candidate locations scales as $\mathcal{N}_D \sim \mathcal{A}/\hat{\xi}^2$, where $\mathcal{A}$ is the system size and $\hat{\xi}$ is the out-of-equilibrium correlation length.
-Assuming independent defect formation, $\mathcal{N}_D$ sites follow a binomial distribution \cite{Ruiz_2020}, and the average number of defects scales as
+The number of such candidate locations scales as $ \updates{\mathcal{N}_{\rm D}} \sim \mathcal{A}/\hat{\xi}^2$, where $\mathcal{A}$ is the system size and $\hat{\xi}$ is the out-of-equilibrium correlation length.
+Assuming independent defect formation, $ \updates{\mathcal{N}_{\rm D}} $ sites follow a binomial distribution \cite{Ruiz_2020}, and the average number of defects scales as

-consistent with the KZ scaling shown in Fig.~\ref{density-growth}(d) and Fig.~\ref{density-growth}(h).
-As mentioned in the main text, the spatial arrangement of defects can be modeled as a homogeneous Poisson point process (PPP).
+consistent with the KZ scaling shown in \updates{Fig.~3(d) (main text) and Fig.~5(d) (main text).} As mentioned in the main text, the spatial arrangement of defects can be modeled as a homogeneous Poisson point process (PPP).
 To verify this even for $j=2$, we study the pairwise distance distribution $P(s)$ between defects, also known as the disk-line picking distribution in 2D.
-The numerical $P(s)$ results for vortices [Fig.~\ref{ppp-wigner}(a)] and mean domain positions (treated here as effective point defects, $d=0$)[Fig.~\ref{ppp-wigner}(b)] agree well with the theoretical prediction (Eq.~\ref{pppeq}).
+The numerical $P(s)$ results for vortices [Fig.~\ref{ppp-wigner}(a)] and mean domain positions (treated here as effective point defects, $d=0$)[Fig.~\ref{ppp-wigner}(b)] agree well with the theoretical prediction (Eq.~ \updates{5 } (main text)).
 Further insight is obtained from nearest-neighbor statistics.
-The $k$th-order spacing distribution for a 2D PPP is given by Eq.~\ref{kth-spacing}.
+The $k$th-order spacing distribution for a 2D PPP is given by Eq.~ \updates{6 } (main text).
 Note that for $k=1$, this reduces to the nearest-neighbor distribution $P(S)$, which coincides with the Wigner surmise for level repulsion in random matrix theory with $\beta=1$~\cite{Guhr1998, Sakhr_2006}.
-Our calculations of first-nearest neighbor spacing for vortices confirm this: the numerical distributions are in good agreement with Eq.~\ref{kth-spacing} for $k=1$, as shown in Fig.~\ref{ppp-wigner}(c).
+Our calculations of first-nearest neighbor spacing for vortices confirm this: the numerical distributions are in good agreement with Eq.~ \updates{6 } (main text) for $k=1$, as shown in Fig.~\ref{ppp-wigner}(c).